The Value of Robust Assortment Optimization Under Ranking-based Choice Models: Problem Setting

-We adopt the perspective of a firm that must select a subset of products to offer to their customers.
-Let the universe of products available to the firm be denoted by $\mathcal{N} \triangleq \{1,\ldots,n\}$, where the no-purchase option is denoted by index $0$ and $\mathcal{N}_0 \triangleq \mathcal{N} \cup \{0\}$.
-The revenue generated by selling one unit of product $i \in \mathcal{N}$ is represented by $r_i > 0$, and the revenue associated with the no-purchase option is $r_0 = 0$. {We assume throughout the paper that the revenues of the products are unique and that products have been sorted in ascending order by revenue, $0 < r_1 < \cdots < r_n$. } {An assortment is defined as any subset of products $S \subseteq \mathcal{N}_0$, and we let $\mathcal{S} \triangleq \{ S \subseteq \mathcal{N}_0: 0 \in S \}$ denote the collection of all assortments that include the no-purchase option.} We study a problem setting in which the underlying relationship between assortment and customer demand is unknown, and our only information on this relationship comes from historical sales data generated by the firm's previously-offered assortments.
-Let the previously-offered assortments be denoted by $\mathscr{M} \triangleq \{S_1,\ldots,S_M\} {\subseteq \mathcal{N}_0},$ and let the indices of these past assortments be denoted by $\mathcal{M} \triangleq \{1,\ldots,M\}$.
+We study a problem setting in which the underlying relationship between assortment and customer demand is unknown, and our only information on this relationship comes from historical sales data generated by the firm's past assortments.
+Let the past assortments be denoted by $\mathscr{M} \triangleq \{S_1,\ldots,S_M\} \subseteq \mathcal{N}_0,$ and let the indices of these past assortments be denoted by $\mathcal{M} \triangleq \{1,\ldots,M\}$.
 Unless stated otherwise, we will make no assumptions on the mechanism by which the firm selected the assortments to offer in the past.
-That is, the firm could have chosen the previously-offered assortments by drawing products randomly; alternatively, the previously-offered assortments could have been chosen using managerial intuition or some other systematic approach.
+That is, the firm could have chosen the past assortments by drawing products randomly; alternatively, the past assortments could have been chosen using managerial intuition or some other systematic approach.
 We assume that the firm offered each past assortment $S_m \in \mathscr{M}$ to their customers for a sufficient duration to obtain an accurate estimate of the purchase frequencies, \emph{i.e.}, the fraction of customers $v_{m,i} \in [0,1]$ that purchase product $i \in S_m$ when offered assortment $S_m$.
 This historical sales data is assumed to be normalized such that $\sum_{i \in \mathcal{N}_0}v_{m,i} = 1$, and the purchase frequencies for products that are not in an assortment are defined equal to zero, that is, $v_{m,i} = 0$ for all $i \notin S_m$ and $m \in \mathcal{M}$.
+The expected revenue generated by the past assortment $S_m$ is written compactly as $\sum_{i \in \mathcal{N}_0} r_i v_{m,i} = r^\intercal v_m$.

 A discrete choice model is a function that predicts purchase frequencies for the firm based on the assortment that the firm offers to their customers.
 A \emph{ranking-based choice model} is a type of choice model which is parameterized by a probability distribution $\lambda$ over the set of all distinct rankings of the products, where a ranking refers to a one-to-one mapping of the form $\sigma: \{0,\ldots,n\} \to \{0,\ldots,n\}$.
 Specifically, a ranking $\sigma$ encodes a preference for product $i$ over product $j$ if and only if $\sigma(i) < \sigma(j)$.
 Let the set of all distinct rankings over the products be denoted by $\Sigma$, and we readily observe that the number of distinct rankings in this set satisfies $| \Sigma| = (n+1)!$.
 Given a probability distribution over rankings $\lambda \in \Delta_\Sigma$ and an assortment $S \in \mathcal{S}$, the prediction made by the ranking-based choice model for the purchase frequency of each product $i \in \mathcal{N}_0$ is given by